 One of them (pictured) is offered with its bezel and dial adorned with 48 baguette-shaped diamonds.
 Twelve of them serve as hour markers and the rest are placed on the bezel.
 Judging by the photos, the setting crown is also set with a diamond.

-Compared to the previous versions of the watch that were available only in plastic-looking white, red, black and so on, the new model features almost natural color of titanium or, I dare say, that of a frozen mercury.
+Compared to the previous versions that were available only in plastic-looking white, red, black and so on, the new model features almost natural color of titanium or, I dare say, that of frozen mercury.

-Perhaps, this is the first Chanel J-12 that I actually like.
+Perhaps, this is the first Chanel J-12 that I like.

-Chanel J-12 Chromatic in Titanium Ceramic watch specification
+Chanel J-12 Chromatic in Titanium Ceramic (ref.
+H2566) specification

 Movement: Automatic, Swiss Made